rabalyn/bugs-dates/README.md

 ## Usage
-Just generate your little easter bunny and get the dates off the moveable holidays of a given year.
+Just generate your little easter bunny and get the dates of the moveable holidays of a given year.

 ``` js